 Pitch Loc Corners

-I’m a little on the fence in regards to the PitchLoc corners.
+I’m a little on the fence regarding the PitchLoc corners.
 The positives are that they lift the tent wall off the foot of my sleeping bag, but the shelter’s wall above my face is the same as all my other shelters.

 I like the ventilation the PitchLocs offer.
 There are small covers inside the shelter that you can cinch up if there is rain or release to allow airflow.
 This improves the airflow.